Margaret, Countess of Anjou

-Margaret (1272 – 31 December 1299) was Countess of Anjou and Maine in her own right and Countess of Valois, Alençon and Perche by marriage.
-Margaret's father was King Charles II of Naples, whilst her husband was Charles, Count of Valois (third son of King Philip III of France), and her older brother was Saint Louis of Toulouse; her nephew was King Charles I of Hungary.
+Margaret (French: Marguerite d'Anjou); (1272 – 31 December 1299) was the countess of Anjou and Maine in her own right and countess of Valois, Alençon and Perche by marriage.

-Born in 1272, Margaret was a daughter of Charles II of Naples and his queen Mary of Hungary, the daughter of Stephen V of Hungary.
-Her father ceded to her husband, Charles of Valois, the Counties of Anjou and Maine as her dowry.
-She married Charles of Valois, a son of Philip III of France, at Corbeil in August 1290.
+Born in 1272, Margaret was a daughter of King Charles II of Naples and Mary of Hungary.
+Her father ceded to her husband, Count Charles of Valois, the counties of Anjou and Maine as her dowry.
+She married Charles of Valois, a son of King Philip III of France, at Corbeil in August 1290.
 Their children included: